Last updated on March 20th, 2023

 You don’t need a full day trip to Zaanse Schans, instead, a few hours should suffice.
 Personally, I would suggest planning for a half-day Zaanshe Schans with about 3 to 4 hours is sufficient to explore the area.

-There are no entry fees for Zaanse Schans, which only gives access to the Zaans Museum.
+There are no entry fees for Zaanse Schans, but you will need to purchase the ticket to enter the windmill or museum.

 Zaanshe Schans is open every day from 9:00 to 17:00.
 However, not every portion of the museum is open every day, and each has a separate schedule for demonstrations and tours.
 Check the schedule of events during your visit at Zaanshe Schans official website.